“Why are the Tyne Kittiwakes so important?”

 - This is an opportunity to witness a seabird colony up close.
 Usually you would need to travel to the coast, where they nest on sea cliffs or offshore islands.
 This opens up options for wildlife organisations/educational providers to encourage an interest in the natural world by showcasing the local colonies of Kittiwakes and the surrounding riverside habitats.
 This is particularly of high value at this time, when there is a HUGE audience focussed on the ‘Journey of the Tyne Kittiwakes’ and the ‘Progress of the breeding colonies along the River Tyne’.

 Visitors and residents can share their own thoughts with everyone regarding Tyneside’s Kittiwakes.
-A new Diary section follows the progress of these wonderful friendly birds, that we are all so lucky to have with us during the summer months.
-New quotes and photos are very much welcome.
-Modern mobile phones have fabulous cameras, and all content is credited to the author.
+Our twitter account @KittiwakesTyne follows the progress of these wonderful friendly birds, that we are all so lucky to have with us during the summer months.

 Learn more about the Tyne Kittiwakes